 Founded by William Byngham, the original name of the college was to be ‘God’s House’, but Henry VI had other plans.
 The King wanted the site Byngham was eyeing up for his own and what a king wants, a king gets.
 And so, the original site of the college became King’s College and Christ’s College was forced to relocate to its current location, where it has stood proudly ever since.

-It’s only a ten-minute journey from your room at the Tamburlaine Cambridge to see this beautiful building steeped in history.
+It’s only a ten-minute journey from your room at the Clayton Hotel Cambridge to see this beautiful building steeped in history.

 St Bene’t’s Church